 - Use strong passwords – “123456” is the most common password in the world.
 If you use that, you’re an easy target for any individual.
 It is your first line of defense, after all.
 Create strong, unique passwords, with a combination of letters, numbers and special characters (when allowed), to mitigate your vulnerability.

 - Install security software – Security apps and software programs can protect your devices from harmful malware, ransomware, viruses and other online threats.
-Not sure where to start?
-We put together some internet safety tips.

 - Set your privacy and data preferences – Many devices have their own unique IoT security settings you can adjust to make sure you’re protecting yourself.
 Only share the data that seems necessary, and deny overreaching permissions.